 The Shift Sergeant or designee will only notify an inmate’s next of kin in cases where the inmate is not physically able or mentally capable of making the notification on their own volition.
 An incident report will be completed regarding the emergency contact notification indicating the necessity for same.

 MENTALLY DISORDERED INMATES - TRANSFER TO TREATMENT FACILITY

 A mentally disordered inmate who appears to be a danger to themselves or others, or to be gravely disabled, shall be transferred to a treatment facility designated by the County and approved by the State Department of Health Services for diagnosis and treatment of such apparent mental disorder.

 Inmates found unable to be cared for adequately within any Jail shall be transferred to a designated treatment facility as soon as possible.

 If there is a need for Jail staff to stay at Stanislaus Behavioral Health Center (SBHC) with the inmate, the following criteria are to be considered:

 • Inmate’s level of agitation and/or aggressive behavior. i.e., SBHC cannot manage.

 • Known potential escape risk.

-• Acuity level of SBHC (this criteria is not to be used alone to determine the need for Jail staff, but in combination with the above).
+• Acuity level of SBHC (this criterion is not to be used alone to determine the need for Jail staff but in combination with the above).